 Jemma will be presenting the following PD workshops in 2019:

-Singing and Playing in the Classroom, Thurs 21 Feb in NSW Inclusive Music for Diverse Needs, Tues 19 Feb in NSW Singing and Playing in the Classroom, Tues 12 March in WA Singing and Playing in the Classroom, Wed 13 March in WA Singing and Playing in the Classroom, Wed 14 March in WA Singing and Playing in the Classroom, Tues 19 March in NT Singing and Playing in the Classroom, Wed 20 March in NT Singing and Playing in the Classroom, Thurs 28 March in VIC Storytelling through Music, Wed 3 April in TASStorytelling through Music, Thurs 4 April in TAS Storytelling through Music, Tues 9 April in SA Storytelling through Music, Wed 10 April in SA Music and Movement, Thurs 23 May in VIC
+Singing and Playing in the Classroom, Thurs 21 Feb in NSW Inclusive Music for Diverse Needs, Tues 19 Feb in NSW Singing and Playing in the Classroom, Tues 12 March in WA Singing and Playing in the Classroom, Wed 14 March in WA Singing and Playing in the Classroom, Thurs 28 March in VIC Storytelling through Music, Wed 3 April in NT Storytelling through Music, Thurs 4 April in NT Storytelling through Music, Tues 9 April in SA Storytelling through Music, Wed 10 April in SA Inclusive Music for Diverse Needs, Tues 7 May in NSW Singing and Playing in the Classroom, Tues 21 May in NSW Inclusive Music for Diverse Needs, Wed 29 May in ACT Singing and Playing in the Classroom, Thurs 25 July in VIC Singing and Playing in the Classroom, Thurs 24 Oct in NSW

 Michael Sollis has been the Artistic Director of Musica Viva In Schools since 2016.
 Michael combines his work as a practising musician in the Griffyn Ensemble and highly sought after composer with wide ranging experience as an educator.
 He has taught at various levels, from early childhood music to tertiary composition.
 Michael has conducted workshops in countries as diverse as Australia, Papua New Guinea, Egypt and the United Kingdom.
 Michael’s aim is to ignite the creative potential of the next generation of Australians through the unique experience of live ensemble music.